Zahra Universe

-In addition to musical theatre, Zahra Universe has made several TV acting appearances including programs on the History Channel and Investigation Discovery, as well as landing the lead role in a commercial for MeMe2 Magazine.
+In addition to musical theatre, Zahra Universe has made several TV acting appearances including programs on the History Channel and Investigation Discovery.
 She has founded the non-profit organization Cultural Universe Exchange which is geared toward encouraging cultural dialogue and helping schools and youth in need of supplies, especially those toward improving education.
-In 2011, Zahra Universe was honored with the title of “Ambassador of Goodwill” for the growing seaport city of Kribi, Cameroon.
-She speaks English, French, Spanish, and Mandarin Chinese.
-Her upcoming single “Dirty Thoughts” and album is scheduled for release early 2013.
+In 2011, Zahra Universe was honored with the title of "Ambassador of Goodwill" for the growing seaport city of Kribi, Cameroon.